mezzoblue/csszengarden.com/readme.md

 fonts you want to use.
 Include the Typekit embed code as usual in your local copy of the Zen Garden HTML file for development.

-When you are ready to submit your design, you simply need to copy your Typekit Kit ID to your CSS file before you submit.
+When you are ready to submit your design, you'll need to copy your Typekit Kit ID to your CSS file before you submit.
 This will ensure that, when your submission is approved, Typekit fonts will continue to work and font usage won't be charged to your personal account.
 To do this, copy the Kit ID (found